 There’s a reason why Shazam! scores high on Rotten Tomatoes, but for me, it fell a little flat.
 I think comic book fans will enjoy it, those looking for an edgier superhero movie without crossing over to Deadpool, and people wanting a good laugh.
 I’m a fangirl of Zachary Levi and found myself laughing quite a bit, but the thing that bothered me most was that his adult Billy did not match the teen Billy.

 He’s supposed to be the same character, only in a different body, and the personalities are complete opposites.
 I couldn’t get over it.
 It’s almost as if Zachary Levi tried to overcompensate.
 If you want a hero a little more stoic, then try The Rock’s Black Adam.

 If I had to choose a DC movie that was made in the last 10 years to watch again, then Shazam! and Wonder Woman would probably be my only choices.
-Overall ,if you’re looking to be entertained for a couple of hours, then you’ve come to the right place.
+If you’re looking to be entertained for a couple of hours, then you’ve come to the right place.
 But if you want a smarter movie, then look elsewhere.

 I don’t think Shazam! is kid friendly, and given all the superheroes my kids can look up to, I’m not eager to point them in this direction.